September 10

 Pros and Cons of Electric Stoves (Vs Gas Stoves)

 You may find some of these confusing.
 For example, how can electric hobs be more efficient, yet use more energy?
-Electric heat is more efficient in the sense that more heat goes into the pot rather than the ambient environment (about 70% efficient vs. about 50% efficient for gas).
-But because gas is cheaper in most parts of the US than electric, gas stoves are still cheaper to operate.
+Electric heat is more efficient in the sense that more heat goes into the pot rather than the ambient environment (about 75% efficient vs. about 50% efficient for gas).
+But because gas is cheaper in most parts of the country (USA) than electricity, gas stoves are cheaper to operate.

 Gas stoves have been getting a bad rap in recent years for contributing to indoor air pollution.
 We're not sure how much of this is true, and if you run your hood and/or keep a window open, we doubt there's much to worry about.
-But if you are concerned about it, you should do more research.
+But if you're concerned about it, do more research.

 Pros